bizzcat/frontend/practice/react/notes.md

 #Notes on workflow

-Four use in production mode:
+For use in production mode:
 Go to webpack configuration and set the module.exports entry item to the folder name of the app you would like to run

 module.exports = {